 After-School Homework Helper

-Assist children in grades 1-8 with homework assignments on weekday afternoons (not available in July and August).
-(16+ only)
+Assist children in grades 1-8 with homework assignments on weekday afternoons (except for the months of July and August).
+Must be 16 years or older.

-Greet and direct library patrons in the Library's Main room (18+ only)
+Greet and direct library patrons in the Library's Main room.
+Must be 18 years or older.

 Computer Coach & LAB Assistants

-Assist patrons using computers and other technology (14+ only)
+Assist patrons using computers and other technology.
+Must be 14 years or older.

 Customer Service Aide